-6. That the establishment, maintenance and/or conducting of the use will not, under the circumstances of this particular case, be detrimental to the public welfare or injurious to the property or improvements in said neighborhood because the project will meet the current Federal Communications Commission (FCC) standards and has been conditioned to maintain a valid FCC and California Public Utilities Commission (CPUC) license and in that it will minimally affect the appearance of the area by being located on a utility pole in an existing utility line.
+6. That the establishment, maintenance and/or conducting of the use will not, under the circumstances of this particular case, be detrimental to the public welfare or injurious to the property or improvements in said neighborhood because the project will meet the current Federal Communications Commission (FCC) standards as shown in the radio frequency radiation report and has been conditioned to maintain a valid FCC and California Public Utilities Commission (CPUC) license and in that it will minimally affect the appearance of the area by being located on a utility pole in an existing utility line.

 7. That this telecommunications facility is necessary for the public health, safety, convenience or welfare of the community in that installing a cellular facility at this location would allow for increased clarity, range, and capacity of the existing cellular network and will enhance services for the public.